BlackVarmir/BlackVarmir/README.md

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning VueJS
-- 📫 How to reach me: blackvarmir (Twitter, Linkedin) 1bv1.ovy on Instagram
+- 📫 How to reach me: oleksandr-vasyliu-562055417 on Linkedin, vasiliuoleksan1 on X and 1bv1.ovy on Instagram
 - 😄 Pronouns: He/Him